 The Audit Committee recommends the nomination of the external auditor to the Board and annually reviews and evaluates the external auditor.
 The Audit Committee determines the compensation of the external auditor.
 Once appointed by the shareholders, the external auditor reports directly to the Audit Committee.
 The Audit Committee has direct responsibility for overseeing the work of the external auditor engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services, including the resolution of disagreements between the external auditor and management.
 The Audit Committee reviews and approves the Corporation's hiring policies regarding current and former partners and employees of the external auditor.
-In addition, the Audit Committee pre-approves non-audit services undertaken by the external auditor.
+In addition, the Audit Committee preapproves non-audit services undertaken by the external auditor.

 The Audit Committee meets at least once per financial quarter to fulfill its mandate.
-The members of the Audit Committee are Messrs.
-Hodgins (Chair), Billing and McFarland.
-Each member of the current Audit Committee and the post-Meeting Audit Committee is an independent director and is "financially literate" as such term is defined in National Instrument 52-110 Audit Committees.
-Additionally, each member of the Audit Committee is considered by the

-Board to be a "financial expert" based on such member's education, professional accounting designation and experience as a principal financial officer, principal accounting officer, controller, or experience in one or more positions that involve the performance of similar functions.
-The charter of the Audit Committee and additional disclosure required under NI 52-110 is provided in Appendix C of this Annual Information Form.
+The members of the Audit Committee are Mr. Robert Hodgins (Chair), Ms. Kim Lynch-Proctor and Ms. Susan MacKenzie.
+Each member of the current Audit Committee and the post-Meeting Audit Committee is an independent director and is "financially literate" as such term is defined in National Instrument 52-110 - Audit Committees.
+Additionally, each of Mr. Hodgins and Ms. Lynch-Proctor are considered by the Board to be a "financial expert" based on their education, professional accounting designation and experience as a principal financial officer, principal accounting officer, controller, or experience in one or more positions that involve the performance of similar functions.
+The Audit Committee Charter and additional disclosure required under NI 52-110 is provided in Appendix C of this Annual Information Form.